 - Bedrooms 5

 - Preferred changeover day Tuesday

 About South Shore LodgeTake your group on an island adventure when you stay in this sea-view cottage on Brownsea Island.

-Perfect for youth and special interest groups, this Victorian cottage provides bunk bed accommodation for up to 24 people.
+Perfect for youth and special interest groups, this Victorian conversion provides bunk bed accommodation for up to 24 people.
 It’s set on the south coast of the island with its own garden, beach access and views of the Purbeck Hills.

 Your journey here will see you cross the seas from Poole Harbour to arrive on this wildlife-rich island.
 You’ll be greeted by one of our wardens who will escort you to your accommodation.

 Features and facilities